 What’s the message?
 What’s the voice?
 What are we saying and who are we saying it to?
-How are we saying it and in what tone, through what channels and in what context?
-What’s our message in long form and in short form?
-What does it look like formally and casually?
-Lot’s of considerations and good questions, and at this point, we’re probably seeing all the ways that “messaging” can be and what it can mean for an organization.
+How is it being said and through what channels?
+What’s your message in long form and in short form?
+What does it look like in a formal context and what does it sound like spoken casually?
+Lot’s of considerations and at this point, we’re probably thinking about all the ways “messaging” can be seen and shared, and how important it can be for an individual or organization.

 Think about it, what’s the messaging of the United States of America, Space X, Mountain Dew, Dr. Phil, or the next candidate for Senate?
 What are they saying to the world, their audience, and their inner circles?